pain55/Hospital-Management/README.md

 # Hospital-Management
-This project was during my internship
+This project was during my internship in Mindtree.